 - A Delta personnel will prepare the boarding documents plus an ID for your child.

 - The parent/adult guardian must accompany the minor child to the departure point.

 - The parent/adult guardian must remain at the airport till the flight’s departure.

 - A Delta staff member will escort your child to the aircraft.

 - Your child will be introduced to the Delta flight crew and explained the safety features.

 - Your child will be seated in the aircraft’s rear section to remain near a flight attendant.

 - If you have any questions, call +1-866-399-0587.

 Delta Sky Zone

-Unaccompanied Minors taking a connecting flight via New York (JFK), Seattle, Salt Lake City, Minneapolis, Memphis, Los Angeles, Detroit, Cincinnati, or Atlanta will have access to Delta Sky Zones for entertainment.
-Children flying alone can wait for their connecting flights in these children-only lounges, call their parents/guardians, and play with toys, video games, and read books.
+Unaccompanied Minors on Delta taking a connecting flight via New York (JFK), Seattle, Salt Lake City, Minneapolis, Memphis, Los Angeles, Detroit, Cincinnati, or Atlanta will have access to Delta Sky Zones for entertainment.
+Children flying alone can wait for their connecting flights in these children-only lounges, call their parents/guardians, play with toys and video games, and read books.
 A Delta representative will always be present to make your child feel comfortable and secure.